billhails/SabakiThemes/README.md

 ![Banner](WhiteYunziBowl.jpg)

-The image above was my attempt to capture in CG something of the nature of a set of Yunzi stones I purchased, and it was easy to get from these initial renders to a Sabaki theme or two, then I sort of got carried away :smile:.
+The image above was my attempt to capture in CG something of the nature of a set of Yunzi stones I own, and it was easy to get from these initial renders to a Sabaki theme or two, then I sort of got carried away :smile:.

 ## Resources